adoptanoob/Blogpostsuggestions/suggestedtopics.md

 3) What are the minimum requirements for a spree-contrib/spree_extension?
 (Tests, License, i18n, doc...)
 What should be tested, translated and documented?
 With as an underlying topic (title?) how to get the community interested and involved around the extension.

+4) How to internationalize the spree urls (if it is not too hard/useless).
+I mean to have our application display urls like myspree.com/produits ... instead of myspree.com/products (taking i18n maybe too seriously)

 ...
 And many more to come...